NumEconCopenhagen/ConsumptionSavingNotebooks/README.md

 Contains Jupyter Notebooks showcasing the [ConSav package](https://github.com/NumEconCopenhagen/ConsumptionSaving).

-_*The best way to learn the package is to begin with the buffer-stock model.*_
+_*The best way to learn the package is to begin with the buffer-stock model.
+Simply follow the code called in this [notebook](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks/blob/master/BufferStockModel/BufferStockModel.ipynb)*_

 The main notebooks are: